droidian/unl0kr/README.md

 Unl0kr
 ======

-Framebuffer-based disk unlocker for the initramfs based on [LVGL].
+Disk unlocker for the initramfs based on [LVGL].

 [[_TOC_]]